plops/cl-py-generator/example/110_gentoo/README.md

 - bluetooth headphones
 - sbcl
 - external usb harddisk
-- python: pandas, numpy, opencv, lmfit
+- python: pandas, numpy, opencv, lmfit, tqdm
 - charge battery at most to 80% (requires tlp)

 ### can support (nice to have)